daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     return new Dictionary<string, object>();
     ```

-8. Through the left side menu, navigate to PurchaseOrder document, by accessing the option ***Documents / PurchaseOrder / Entity Behaviours***.
+8. Through the left side menu, navigate to PurchaseOrder Document, by accessing the option ***Documents / PurchaseOrder / Entity Behaviours***.
 Add a new entity behaviour by clicking on ***Add new / After Save***, setting its name as "IntegrateOnSave".

-    Copy and paste the following code:
+    Copy and paste the following code (Remember to change the "CONNECTORUSER" field to your actual connector user.):

     ```C#
     var context = new ConnectorContext(Context.Tenant.Code, Context.Tenant.EnvironmentCode, Context.Tenant.Version, Context.Authentication.AccessToken, Context.Tenant.BaseEndpoint);